 [Editor’s Note: Searching for a good read on Amazon we came across “Spin,” a novel with a PR crisis at its center.
 We should have known.
 The author, Jim Lindheim, is a former chairman of Burson-Marsteller.
 Lindheim worked more than a few PR crises during his long career.
-To get ready for our Crisis Summit next week in Miami, we asked Lindheim to open with a tease from his novel and then offer best practices for PR crises.]
+We asked Lindheim to open with a tease from his novel and then offer best practices for PR crises.]

 The company is in a crisis.
 Key executives gather around the boardroom table for a strategy session, but the conversation is far from strategic.

 Rather than identifying short- and long-term objectives, clarifying messages and deciding on an action plan, an in-house lawyer is huddled over a tablet marking up media misstatements, the board chair is evading responsibility, the CEO is screaming at the consultant for the bad press the company is getting, and the senior PR executive is told to order more coffee.

 If this sounds ridiculous, then you haven’t been inside a crisis.

 Most speeches, articles and books about crisis management and crisis communications discuss rules for a proper response.
 The basic rules encourage brands to react with honesty, to show concern, respond quickly and keep communicating.

 Unfortunately the literature almost never addresses what actually goes on inside a company when a crisis is raging.
 When PR pros are thrown into the raging rapids of a crisis, they have to do a lot of fast paddling.
 They confront organizational dynamics among people who have different titles or come from various departments.

 Plus, there are personal undercurrents–rivalries, friendships, cultural differences, prejudices–as well as their own past interactions with critical players.
 These elements–some of which may have played a role in creating the issue–become magnified in the cauldron of a crisis.